authelia/authelia/docs/content/integration/openid-connect/nextcloud/index.md

 #### Authelia

-The following YAML configuration is an example __Authelia__ [client configuration](../../../configuration/identity-providers/openid-connect/clients.md) for use with [Nextcloud] which will operate with the above example:
+The following YAML configuration is an example __Authelia__ [client configuration] for use with [Nextcloud] which will operate with the application example:

 ```yaml
 identity_providers: